unfoldingWord/uw-content-validation/src/core/notes-tsv7-row-check.md

 ## Notes (TSV) Row Check Sandbox

-This function checks one tab-separated line for typical formatting errors.
+Designed for the new Translation Notes (TN2) and Study Notes (SN), this function checks one tab-separated line for typical formatting errors.

 It returns a list of success messages and a list of notice components.
 (There is always a priority number in the range 0..999 and the main message string, as well as other details to help locate the error as available.)